-World Mental Health Day Continued: Help Us Support Carers Across the UK
+World Mental Health day continued: Help us support carers across the UK

 Are you a caregiver, or do you know someone who works in care?

 The term ‘carer’ covers a broad spectrum, and whether the person is a young carer, parent carer, care home worker, hospital worker, or home care worker, our #ReachOutAndHelpOut initiative aims to help connect caregivers with others.

-According to the findings, when questioned, 40% of respondents said they only asked carers how they were doing ‘now and again’, while 12.4% said ‘rarely’, and a further 6.4% said that they ‘almost never’ asked carers about their own wellbeing.
+According to the findings, when questioned, 40% of respondents said they only asked carers how they were doing ‘now and again’, while 12.4% said ‘rarely’, and a further 6.4% said that they ‘rarely’ asked carers about their wellbeing.
 Worryingly, this suggests almost 60% of people tend to overlook carers themselves.

-With many carers facing an extremely difficult time and at risk of being overwhelmed by the pressure of the coronavirus pandemic, it’s set to be an emotionally and mentally challenging winter for carers – so support for them is needed more than ever.
+With many carers facing an extremely difficult time and at risk of being overwhelmed by the pressure of the pandemic, it’s set to be an emotionally and mentally challenging winter for carers – so support for them is needed more than ever.

 Amongst our research, and in anticipation of the upcoming Mental Health Awareness Day, we surveyed 2,000 people from across the UK – all of whom know someone who cares for somebody else, either on a personal/family level or professionally.